 How will a couples therapist help relationship problems?

 A couples counsellor or relationship therapist is trained to help resolve relationship issues through couples communicating.
 They act as an unbiased, neutral third party who seeks to provide an objective view on issues that are discussed.
 There is no judgement and definitely no ‘taking sides’ so this should not be a cause for concern for either partner considering relationship therapy.
 A relationship counsellor ensures that both parties in the relationship have the opportunity to talk and listen.
-The relationship therapist carefully guides you through issues and helps you to reach a conclusion about the best way of going forward.
+The relationship therapist carefully guides you through issues and helps you to reach a conclusion about the best way forward.
 This may involve learning new behaviour and taking on assurances or maybe even separation.
 Such major life decisions deeply affect a couple and their family which is why couples therapy provides a structured space where things can be brought into the open and discussed in a careful and considered way.

 How do I find the right couples therapist?

 It is incredibly important that the therapist you choose to work with is properly trained in couples counselling.
 It is a specialisation that requires a unique set of skills and experience.
 The UK Therapy Guide represents over 350 of the countries most trusted therapists.
 All are qualified and accredited with major UK professional bodies including the British Association for Counselling and Psychotherapy (BACP) or the United Kingdom Council for Psychotherapy (UKCP).
 All adhere to the UK Therapy Guide’s strict guidelines covering therapy and confidentiality.
-Our relationships counsellors also belong to the College of Sexual and Relationship Therapists (COSRT) and operate within their ethical codes and guidelines.
-You can make a search for a couples therapist near you, or alternatively send us an enquiry and we will come back to you with the best option.
+Our relationship counsellors also belong to the College of Sexual and Relationship Therapists (COSRT) and operate within their ethical codes and guidelines.
+You can make a search for a couples therapist near you, or alternatively send us an enquiry and we will get back to you with the best option.

 At what point should I go for couples counselling?